 Traction alopecia results from damaged hair follicles due to constant tension or pulling over a long period of time.
 Repeatedly wearing tight hair styles, such as ponytails, buns or braids, can cause traction alopecia.
 This condition typically occurs near the temples or along the hairline.
 African-American women often experience this type of hair loss at their edges, which is the hairline area that goes from ear to ear and frames the face.

 Trichorrhexis nodosa is characterized by weak points, or nodes, present along the hair shaft.
 The nodes cause hair to break easily, leading to the appearance of thinning hair or patchy hair loss.
 The condition can be triggered by harsh styling practices such as the overuse of chemicals and heat styling tools.
 In some cases, trichorrhexis nodosa may be caused by underlying medical disorders such as thyroid problems, an iron deficiency or a buildup of ammonia in the body.

 Trichotillomania is an impulse control disorder that drives individuals to compulsively pull out their own hair.
 Typically, trichotillomania results in patchy bald spots on the scalp, eyebrows and/or eyelashes.

-As long as there is an adequate donor region from which follicular grafts can be harvested, women can benefit from hair restoration surgery.
-Women experiencing androgenetic alopecia or hair loss caused by scars from accidents, burns or cosmetic procedures often make good candidates for hair transplant surgery as long as they usually have an ample donor region.
+Absolutely.
+As long as there is an adequate donor region from which follicular grafts can be harvested, women benefit immensely from hair restoration surgery.
+Women experiencing androgenetic alopecia or hair loss caused by scars from accidents, burns or cosmetic procedures very often make great hair restoration candidates.

 Yes, although there are many hair loss medications on the market that promise to prevent further loss and regrow hair, oral finasteride and topical minoxidil are the two-main proven hair loss prevention medications.
 Women who are pregnant or are trying to become pregnant should not take or even handle oral Finasteride, but may use topical custom prescriptions.